Where is Margaux, France?

 The village of Margaux can be reached by suburban TER train or TransGironde bus from Bordeaux.

 You can then explore the Margaux area on foot.
-Another great way to move around the Margaux countryside is by bike.
+Another great way to move around the Margaux countryside is on a bike.
 You can rent a bike or a scooter at Chateau Marquis de Terme.

 How to Visit Margaux Wineries?